Approved Treatments for Multiple Sclerosis

 Avonex

-Avonex (interferon beta-1a) is an injectable medication approved for patients with relapsing forms of MS. Administered by injection into the muscle, it is designed to help reduce the number of flare-ups and brain lesions and delay disability progression.
+Avonex (interferon beta-1a) is an injectable medication approved for adults with relapsing forms of MS. Given by injections into the muscle, which can be self-administered at home, it is designed to delay disability progression, prevent relapses, and reduce brain lesions.

 Betaseron